- Original investigation

 oxLDL has been suggested to contribute to the formation of vulnerable plaques, but whether plaque levels of oxLDL do predict cardiovascular events in T2D is unknown.
 Plaque oxLDL levels were divided into high (above median) and low levels (below median).
 However, no association between levels of oxLDL and future cardiovascular events was identified in the total cohort (Fig. 4a; Clinical characteristics presented in Additional file 1: Table S1), or when studying the cohort separately in patients with or without diabetes (Fig. 4b, c; Clinical characteristics in Additional file 1: Table SII and SIII).
 In summary, these findings show that plaque oxLDL does not predict cardiovascular events in a cohort with extensive statin treatment.

 Individuals with T2D have previously been shown to exhibit higher plasma oxLDL levels compared to controls [22,23,24,25].
 Furthermore, atherosclerotic plaques from patients with T2D have also been shown to present larger oxLDL areas, commonly associated with inflammation and a rupture-prone plaque phenotype .
 Statins are known to reduce plasma lipoproteins (LDL and circulating oxLDL), plaque oxLDL and concurrent inflammation [26, 27].
 Atherosclerotic plaques harvested over the past decade show more stable features .
 Since statins are considered to stabilize the plaques, these changes may be due to increased statin usage .
 In 2004, the CARDS study reported that treatment of T2D patients with statins reduced their AMI and stroke incidences .
 Since then, the use of statins has increased in T2D patients.
 Interestingly, a recent large epidemiological study comparing patients with or without T2D showed a clear reduction in cardiovascular and coronary death between 1998 and 2013.
 However, the cardiovascular and coronary mortality remains high in T2D and the risk reduction was seen both in T2D and in controls .
 In line with the reduced frequency of cardiovascular events, recent studies investigating plaque biology have not been able to identify increased inflammatory activity in T2D plaques [20, 30].
 This spurred us to explore if the intensified statin treatment affects plaque oxLDL levels in T2D and to evaluate if plaque oxLDL is a predictive marker for future cardiovascular events in T2D.
-Herein we report that even though increased statin usage in T2D patients reduced their plaque oxLDL levels, the risk for CVD remained comparable with patients without T2D (Fig. 1a).
+Herein we report that even though increased statin usage in T2D patients reduced their plaque oxLDL levels, the risk to have suffered from a symptomatic carotid plaque remained significantly higher in the T2D group (Fig. 1a).

 oxLDL and carotid plaque inflammation in T2D patients’